 - Often many times more expensive than a separate solution, even without adjustments

-- No possibilities to monitor own purchasing performance
+- No possibility of monitoring own purchasing performance

 There are also (web) solutions for supplier assessment on the market, which are built especially for this purpose.

-- Built by professionals, looks professional, also towards suppliers.
+- Built by professionals, looks professional, and also towards suppliers.
 Continuity guaranteed.

 - Cheaper than an ERP module.
 Prices start at around €6,000 per year.